Spatial Voting with Incomplete Voter Information: The Model of Partial Spatial Voting

-We now discuss the expressiveness of partial spatial voting and compare it to the model of partial order profiles.
-We say that a partial profile $\P$ (in one of the two models) can be \e{expressed} by the other model if there exists a partial profile $\P'$ in the other model with the same set of ranking completions.
-Note that in the case of full information, every (complete) profile can be expressed by a spatial profile with $d \leq \min\{m,n\}$ dimensions \cite{bogomolnaia2007euclidean}.
+Before we move on, we make a note on the expressiveness of partial spatial voting compared to partial-order profiles.
+We say that a partial profile $\P$ (in one of the two models) can be \e{expressed} by the other model if there is a partial profile $\P'$ in the other model with the same set of ranking completions.
+In the case of full information, every (complete) profile can be expressed by a spatial profile with $d \leq \min\{m,n\}$ dimensions \cite{bogomolnaia2007euclidean}.

-For every number of issues $d$, we can easily come up with partial-order profiles (and even complete ranking profiles) that cannot be expressed as partial spatial profiles, simply by using the property that in spatial voting all voters must respect the positions of the candidates, where in partial orders each voter can have a completely different structure.
-Note, for example, that if $d=1$, then all preferences will be single-peaked.
-Moreover, even for a single voter, there exist partial orders that cannot be expressed as a partial spatial voter, since the two models have different limitations on the number of ranking completions.
-A single partial order can have up to $m!$ completions, and we later show in \Cref{res:boundedRankingsHighDim} that the number of ranking completions of a partial spatial voter is at most $\O(dm^{2d})$.
+For every number $d$ of issues, we can easily come up with partial-order profiles (and even complete ranking profiles) that cannot be expressed as (partial) spatial profiles, simply by using the property that in spatial voting all voters must respect the positions of the candidates, where in partial orders each voter can have a completely different structure.
+For example, if $d=1$ then preferences will be single-peaked.
+Moreover, a partial order can have strictly more ranking completions than the upper bound of a partial spatial order.
+Indeed, while a partial order can have $\Omega(m!)$ completions, \citet{jamieson2011active} showed that a partial spatial voter has $\O(dm^{2d})$ completions (see \Cref{res:boundedRankingsHighDim}).